-The next day, in defence of his position, Van Est was chasing the leaders in the descent of the Col d’Aubisque.
+The next day, in defense of his position, Van Est was chasing the leaders in the descent of the Col d’Aubisque.
 Due to a flat tire (according to Van Est himself), he slipped away and fell into a 70-meter deep ravine.
 Miraculously, he survived the fall and had no serious injuries.
-Using a chain of tyres, and helped by spectators and his manager, he managed to get back to the road.
-Van Est wanted to continue, but was persuaded to go to the hospital.
+Using a chain of tires, and helped by spectators and his manager, he managed to get back to the road.
+Van Est wanted to continue but was persuaded to go to the hospital.

 Edwig Van Hooydonck

 Edwig Van Hooydonck (born 4 August 1966 in Ekeren) is a former professional road racing cyclist from Belgium.
 He won the prestigious Tour of Flanders twice and Brabantse Pijl four times.
 He retired from professional cycling because he felt he could no longer compete with other cyclists, who were at the time starting to dope themselves, without himself cheating too.
 At this time Erythropoietin (EPO) was becoming a widely used doping agent in the sport.

 He was nicknamed “Eddy Bosberg” because while winning the Ronde van Vlaanderen twice, in both races he made the decisive attack on the Bosberg, the final climb in the Tour of Flanders from 1973 to 2011.